 Michigan’s flagship university, the University of Michigan is actually older than the state of Michigan itself, founded in 1817 – two decades before the Michigan Territory became the state of Michigan.
 While it began in Detroit, its home city of Ann Arbor has become one of the most-loved college towns in America.
 A public research university with very high research activity standing from the Carnegie Classification, UM is a center of learning and culture for Michigan, from fields like business and medicine to STEM.
 U.S. News & World Report ranks the University of Michigan in the top 50 national universities.

-The University of Michigan offers an MS in Information degree program through the School of Information.
+The University of Michigan offers an MS in an Information degree program through the School of Information.
 This progressive, interdisciplinary school approaches the study and use of information from a professional perspective, focusing on marketable skills and applicable, useful research.
 The MSI degree offers a specialization in UX Research and Design/Human-Computer Interaction/Social Computing, a catch-all concentration for everything having to do with users and technology.
 This market-ready program has been newly redesigned for more immediate application, making it a smart investment sure to show a return for graduates.

 Degree: MS in Information